 instructors for the following courses: GEL 101; GEO 102; GEW 100, 101A, and 101B;

 MATH 1, 101, 5, and 105; PHIL 110; SPAN101, and UNIV 180-2 and 180-3.
 In total, this

 serves 70 instructors, 180 course sections, and over 2466 students.

 - What is the process for referral?

 Regardless of the EAI supported course you are teaching; all you need to do is visit

-the Cougar Care Network to submit a student referral.
+the EAI form to submit a student referral.
 We will take care of routing your referral to the right

 support resource and we will contact the student.
 We will do our best to let you know